dynamsoft-docs/document-viewer-docs/api/namespace/ddv.md

  -80100 | *XXX(API)*: *XXX(ParameterName)* is invalid.                      | `null`
  -80102 | *XXX(API)*: *XXX(ParameterName)* is missing.                     | `null`
  -80103 | *XXX(API)*: The value for *XXX(ParameterName)* is not supported.| `null`
- -80501 | Some elements are ignored because the required plugin is not installed.| `null`
+ -80501 | Some elements are ignored because the required plugin is not installed.| `UiConfig`

 ### `<static>` addFonts()